Skip to content

 3. What is the typical weekly rent in Rockhampton City?

-The median weekly rent in Rockhampton City is $250/wk, based on ABS Census 2021 rent fallback.
+The median weekly rent in Rockhampton City is $460/wk, based on the current market rent dataset.
+The current rent signal is rent-led investor candidate.

 QuickProperty's investment signals for Rockhampton City show: High Yield, Below Median, Affordable.
 These are computed from price, rent, income, and population data — not an opaque score.